 [Gunshot in the background]

 Carmine Sabatini: Not any more.
-It's in New Jersey, it's fine.
+They're in Jersey, they're fine.

 Larry London: [sings in German] Mein Herz schwebt in Blut!
 That means 'My Heart Swims In Blood'.

 Clark Kellogg: Yeah.

 Dwight Armstrong, Clark's Step-father: Over there!
 Look!

 [Dwight fires his rifle]